Update 2022-09-10.

 Aaron Parecki recently updated his “life stack” page with the tools, apps, services and other things he uses to manage his work and life.
 I think the idea is worth “stealing”, and given my recent attempts to re-embrace the IndieWeb principle of “owning your data,” I’ve documented my collection of things, my “kit and caboodle”1 on this page.

 I use a lot of apps and services.
 I will only add the products and services I use and recommend2.
-If possible, I will also link to any reviews I have written.
-I add things to this page if I would personally recommend purchasing them.
+I will also link to any reviews I have written.
+I add things to this page if I recommend purchasing them.

 Computing